Skip to main content

 • inputSchema -- JSON Schema object for parameters

-• function -- the function to execute
+• execute -- the function to execute

 • tools? -- record of tool definitions